Peracarpa

 Peracarpa is a genus of flowering plants belonging to the family Campanulaceae.

-Its native range is Russian Far East to Tropical Asia.
+It contains a single species, Peracarpa carnosa, a perennial which ranges from the Russian Far East to tropical Asia and New Guinea.

-Peracarpa is part of Peracarpeae, a small tribe with three genera: Homocodon, Heterocodon and Peracarpa.
+Peracarpa is part of Peracarpeae, a small tribe with three genera: Homocodon, Heterocodon, and Peracarpa.
 The systemic position of the Peracarpa is unclear since it has not been sampled within phylogenetic studies.